rse/rundown/README.md

 --------

 **Rundown** is a toolkit for rendering *rundown scripts* for teleprompting.
-It reads a *Microsoft Word* format file (`*.docx`) as its "single source of truth", extracts columns of a particular table from it, and renders a typographically strong and smooth scrolling HTML output for use in a browser-based teleprompting scenario.
+It reads a style-driven *Microsoft Word* format file (`*.docx`) as its "single source of truth", extracts columns of a particular table from it, and renders a typographically strong and smooth scrolling HTML output for use in a browser-based teleprompting scenario.

 **Rundown** consists of a library, providing the base functionality, and both a command-line interface and Web user interface for driving